-Additional Workflow with the Glyco-Filter:
+Workflow with the IMP-Sugar-Annotation-Validation:

 The additional Node Glyco-Filter is for annotating the best Psm as Master PSM for Glyco-Data, as well when there are several other Psm which are having the same Ion-Score, it will summarize all the Glycan-IDs of all Psms with the same Ion-Score.
+Also the node is important for transfering the data from MS/MS layer to the psm layer.